Eyevinn/autovmaf-api/README.md

 Current features:

 - Possible to start initialize new jobs.
+- Possible to run multiple autoabr jobs in parallel.
-- Monitor how long a job have been running and the status i.e `ACTIVE`/`INACTIVE`.
+- Monitor how long a job have been running (milliseconds) and the status i.e `ACTIVE`/`INACTIVE`.

 ## Setup